nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 * c9b1299 N - Hello
 ```

-I think that this command could be used when several people are working on the branch in order to avoid a forced push on the remote repository.
-Moreover, it could also be used if you want to keep an explicit trace of this action in the tree for a particular reason.
+This command could be used when several people work on the same branch to avoid a forced push on the remote repository.
+Moreover, it is possible to use it to keep an explicit trace of this action in the tree for a particular reason.

 ## Last resort: Keep Calm and Use Git Reflog

 Renaud wrote an [article](https://blog.crafties.fr/2017/04/11/git-reflog/) on the `git reflog` command to recover commits that appear to be lost.
-To illustrate what this command does, here is its ouput when used in the case #4:
+To illustrate what this command does here is its output when used in case #4:

 ```bash
 $ git reflog